 If you maintain your swimming pool you know that it can be quite the chore getting it “swim-ready”.
 Assuming the pool was closed during the winter or simply neglected since last fall, there could be a lot of work for you to do before jumping in!
 Below is a checklist of items that may help you get your swimming pool ready for your Memorial Day party:

 - Remove the cover: If your pool has been covered all winter then removing the cover will be your first step.
 In most cases, it may take an extra set of hands to remove the cover.
 Also, to help protect the cover it is always a good idea to rinse off any debris before folding and storing the cover for the summer season.

 - What type of chemicals should you use in your pool?
-The most important chemical readings to check in your pool are chlorine, pH, total alkalinity, cynauric acid, calcium hardness, and if you have a salt water pool then you must check the salt ppm levels as well.
+The most important chemical readings to check in your pool are chlorine, pH, total alkalinity, cyanuric acid, calcium hardness, and if you have a saltwater pool then you must check the salt ppm levels as well.
 Then, to properly maintain the pool you must adjust the chemical readings to fall within the appropriate ranges.
-This will help ensure that you are swimming in water that is clear and safe.
+This will help ensure that you are swimming in water that is clean and safe.

 - Are your pump and filter working properly?
 Of course, you know that chemicals are important to adequately maintain a swimming pool, but it takes your pump and filter working together to circulate those chemicals for ultimate effectiveness.
 If your pump has been off for several months you may find that it may not start when you turn it on.
 Believe it or not, a pool pump is built to run constantly, and when it has been shut down for weeks or months at a time it could actually damage the pump.
 Also, it is important to clean your filter media whether it is cleaning your cartridges, d.e. grids or if you have a sand filter it is recommended that you replace the existing sand with new sand every 3 years.